yodrew/darkroomretreat/manuscript/prepare.md

 # 4 - prepare {#prepare}

-These are a few things that will help you prepare for a retreat: the registration form I have used with clients, the food menu, and a list of things to bring.
+I do not offer retreats at present.
+But these are a few things that will help you prepare for a retreat: the registration form I have used with clients, the food menu, and a list of things to bring.
 Whether retreating at home or at a center, I suggest you read it and fill out the questionnaire to help you prepare mentally for the retreat.
 Likewise, give it to those whose retreats you support.

-## register {#register}
+### register {#register}

 Register for your retreat here.
 Follow instructions carefully.

-### general {#general}
+## general {#general}

 1. Read this book.
 Quiz later.
 2. Select dates for your retreat from the calendar below.
 Retreats begin at 18:00 and end at 12:00 four or eight mornings later.
 For example, a 4-day retreat that begins on Monday evening would end on Friday morning.